straider/challenges/LearningPath/2016/EnterpriseIntegration/Camel/README.md

     - From inbound CSV file;
     - From inbound XML by HTTP;
     - From internal JMS queue;
-    - To outbound JMS queue;
+    - To outbound JMS queue.
 - Add the helper;
 - Add the domain JAXB POJO;
 - Add the CSV Normalizer.